The Difference Between Sensitive and Sore Gums, Gingivitis And Gum Disease

 For more information on finding the right tools to suit your oral care needs, read our guide on how to choose the right toothbrush.

-While it is one possible cause, in many cases people are too quick to assume that sore gums are a product of harsh brushing.
+While it is one possible cause, in many cases people are too quick to assume that sore gums and teeth are a product of harsh brushing.
 As a result, these individuals are hesitant to brush along the gum line altogether.
 To their surprise, the redness and irritation persists.
 This is because the bacteria are the primary cause of gum troubles - not brushing.
-Allowing bacteria to accumulate along the gum line only exacerbates the problem, which can progress into a more severe outcome such as gum disease.
+Allowing bacteria to accumulate along the gum line only exacerbates the problem, which can progress into a more severe outcome such as a form of gum disease.

-If you experience sensitive gums and irritation, you should adopt a strict oral hygiene routine to combat it: brushing twice a day, cleaning between teeth, eating a healthy diet and drinking water.
+If you experience sensitive or sore gums and irritation, you should adopt a strict oral hygiene routine to combat it: brushing twice a day, cleaning between teeth, eating a healthy diet and drinking water.
 A toothbrush designed for sensitive gums can make oral care more comfortable if sensitivity persists.

 Gingivitis, the initial stage of gum disease, is not always painful, and therefore not easy to identify.
 Most common symptoms are persistent redness and swollen gums.
 Bleeding of the gums after brushing or flossing is also quite common.
 Know that under no circumstances is gum bleeding normal - if it doesn’t cease after a week or so of attentive oral care, consider visiting your dentist.
-(Ideally you’ll be rooting out any problems before bleeding occurs through your twice-annual preventative visits.)
+(Ideally you’ll be rooting out any problems before bleeding occurs through your twice-annual preventative visits).

 When you do visit, your dentist will likely explain that the bleeding is due to improper gum care.
 There are other causes (e.g. drugs or pregnancy) but improper care is most typical.
 As noted, many people brush around the gums less when they experience gum irritation or bleeding, when they should be brushing more and better to remove plaque buildup along the gumline.